 Desiccation is not commonly used for mustard.
 Application of a desiccant will provide accelerated plant dry down of green tissues in the canopy but will not hasten maturity.
 Desiccants registered for use on mustards contain either diquat (Reglone, Reglone Ion, Desica, and Diquash) or saflufenacil (Heat).
 Desiccation offers the advantage of terminating any remaining green growth of pods and stems as well as drying down green weeds present in the field.
 If a desiccant is applied, it should occur at the same recommended timing for swathing, at approximately 60 to 75 per cent seed colour change for Heat and 75 per cent seed colour change for diquat products.

 Pre-harvest weed control can be effective for controlling perennial weeds that are present late in the season and were not controlled with in-crop herbicide applications.
-Roundup WeatherMax is the only herbicide registered for pre-harvest weed control in mustard.
-It is important to note that this product is not registered to be used as a desiccant and will not result in accelerated plant dry down as seen with desiccants.
+RoundUp WeatherMax is the only herbicide registered for pre-harvest weed control in mustard.
+It is important to note that this product is not registered to be used as a desiccant and because of the different mode of action it will not result in accelerated plant dry down as seen with desiccants.

 For complete and detailed information on desiccation timing, rates and pre-harvest intervals, refer to the registered product label recommendations and the Saskatchewan Agriculture Guide to Crop Protection.